The-Marcy-Lab-School/marcy-curriculum-docs/mod-10-capstone/presentation-guide.md

 * **[2:20–3:00] Land it.**
   * Show the actual outcome/result state, and say explicitly what it proves.
 Don't just end on a click — end on the screen that shows the problem is solved.

-#### Should the Demo be Live or Recorded?
+#### Live and Recorded Demos

-Both are fine.
-The choice should come down to how much your demo depends on things outside your control, not personal preference.

-**Lean recorded if:**

-- Your demo depends on real-time behavior that's hard to guarantee on cue (webhooks, third-party APIs, anything with network latency you don't control, timing-sensitive features).
-- You're worried about the room's wifi/AV setup, or you've had flaky behavior in rehearsal you haven't fully diagnosed.
-- You want tight control over pacing within the 3 minutes — recording lets you cut dead time in editing that you can't cut live.

-**Lean live if:**

-- The interactivity itself is part of what you're proving (e.g., showing you can handle an unexpected question or state change in the moment).
-- Your app is fast and stable enough that a live click-through won't have awkward waiting.
-- You want the credibility bump of the room seeing it's real, unedited, happening now.

-**Regardless of which you pick: have a recorded backup ready to go.** Wifi drops, servers hiccup, laptops don't connect to the projector — none of that is a reflection of your work, but it will eat your 3 minutes if you don't have a fallback cued up.
-This isn't optional insurance, it's part of the deliverable.
+A live demo demonstrates confidence in the application and that you've spent the time to prepare.
+However, things can always go wrong — Wifi drops, servers hiccup, laptops don't connect to the projector, etc.

+So, **you are expected to be prepared for a live demo** *and* **have a recorded backup ready to go.** This isn't optional insurance, it's required.

 #### Tips for Live Demo